-You can do this through your website copy.
-Show them through the copy that you know the issues they are facing and the goals they are trying to reach.
+You can do this through your copy.
+Show them you know the issues they are facing and the goals they are trying to reach.
 Then, show them that your products or services can eliminate the issues and help them reach those goals.
 But most importantly, show them how your services are different from your competitors.

 This differentiation is what will provide a connection between you and the customer that your competitor won’t have.

 “Can’t I just explain how I’m different during my sales calls?”

 Without a website you have a fraction of the sales calls you would have if you had one.
 And the sales calls you are having right now aren’t guaranteed to end with a sale.